yunakangdev/portfolio/README.md

   1. window.scrollY;
   2. const navbarHeight = navbar.getBoundingClientRect().height;
-  3. add an addEventListener to the document to make an event when scrolling
-  4. if the nav menu is not hidden and the scrollY is bigger than the navbarHeight, add a new class to transform the nav menu
-  5. remove the class

   document.addEventListener('scroll', () => {
    if (navbarMenu.style.display !== "none" && window.scrollY > navbarHeight) {